Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers The Czech Republic does not offer specific tax incentives for the development or operation of data centers.
-The standard corporate tax rules apply, along with a 21% Value Added Tax on services.
+Tax Advantage For Data Centers: The Czech Republic does not offer specific tax incentives for data center development or operation.
+The standard corporate tax structure applies, providing a straightforward and predictable financial environment for investment.

 Natural Disaster Risk

-• River Flood: The most significant natural hazard, though modern flood defenses mitigate much of the risk.
+• River Flood: The most significant natural hazard in the region, though modern flood defenses mitigate much of the risk.

-• Epidemic: A national-level risk factor considered in contingency planning.
+• Epidemic: A general national risk factor considered in overall operational planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business